Rose, Klein & Marias LLP

 Preserve evidence.
 If it is safe to do so, photograph the scene of the accident, the condition of any equipment involved, and the nature of your injuries.
 Collect the names and contact information of any witnesses.
 Preserve any defective products, clothing, or other physical items that may be relevant.

 Report the incident.
 If the burn occurred at a workplace, report it to your employer and ensure an incident report is filed.
 If it occurred on someone else's property, notify the property owner or manager in writing.
-If a government entity may be involved, note the date carefully given the six-month government claims deadline discussed above.
+If a government entity may be involved, note the date carefully.
+Claims against California public entities are subject to short presentation deadlines under the Government Claims Act.

 This directory lists attorneys who handle burn injury cases in Los Angeles and the surrounding communities, including Long Beach, Pasadena, Glendale, Burbank, Santa Monica, Torrance, Compton, and throughout Los Angeles County.
 Each listing provides the attorney's contact information, practice areas, and service area.
 This directory does not rank attorneys or make any representation about the quality of any individual attorney's services.